sapio-lang/sapio/docs/SPEND_PLANNING.md

 `observed_final_witness_bytes` measures supplied final witness data separately;
 observing those bytes does not validate them.
 A `Planned` status likewise does not establish signature validity, evaluator success, relay policy or maturity.
-Use normal finalization, then `Template::check_funded_psbt` for retained funding and final fee-rate constraints before extracting a transaction.
-The eltoo runner demonstrates this ordering in `finalize_candidate`.
+Use `SpendIntent::finalize` to verify the exact selected witness and retained funding and final fee-rate constraints before extracting a transaction.
+The eltoo runner demonstrates this flow in `complete_candidate`.